-Centrepoint helps more than 15,000 homeless young people every year.
-With our support, they've achieved amazing things and overcome some huge obstacles.
+Centrepoint helps more than 14,000 homeless young people every year.
+With our support, they've overcome monumental obstacles and achieved amazing things.

 Here are some of the real stories of Centrepoint young people and staff.